 In adults, kyphosis can be caused by various conditions affecting the spine, including:

 The treatment usually depends on the underlying cause.
+This is covered in the articles on those specific subjects - follow links in red.

 What are the types and causes of scoliosis?